One of the most exciting and exhausting days of my life…

 God is good.
-The seminar lasted for 2-3 hours and teach you a lot of things to protect yourself once you’re outside the country.
+The seminar lasted for 2-3 hours and I learned a lot of things to protect myself once I’m outside the country.
 It’s really good to know that our Kabayan’s will always be there to help you even if you’re not in the Philippines.
-There will be an interview after the seminar and for some reason, she put an H on to of my paper which means “HOLD”.
-I was a little but did not show it to her instead I showed her all the documents that will prove that my relationship with Mike is true.
-She then removed the “H” and replaced it with OK.
-She told me that I will get the certificate on the first floor but might not get the ticket since I don’t have the passport.
+There will be an interview after the seminar and for some reason, she put an H on my paper which means “HOLD”.
+I was a little nervous but try my best not to show it to her.
+Instead, I showed her all the documents that will prove that my relationship with Mike is genuine.
+She then removed the “H” and replaced it with “OK” She told me that I will get the certificate on the first floor but might not get the ticket since I don’t have a passport.
 Remember that my passport is in the embassy.
 They took it while they are processing the VISA.
 The VISA will be released in the next 3-4 days, that’s the soonest they said not including the weekends okay!
 So if I passed the interview Friday (January 26), the VISA can be released as early as the 31st of January.

 It’s January 31st and by this time, I can’t remember how many times we called the embassy for the update.
 We are also tracking it at 2GO website since this is the address we requested it to be sent.
 We were told that the visa might be delivered around 4:00 PM since that’s the time where they send the new packages to that access point.
 So basically, at this point, I need my passport so CFO can give me the sticker and finally come home with Mike.
 CFO closes around 5:00 PM we decided to just go to the SM MOA and pray.
 The plan was if we get the passport/visa around 4 PM, we will have enough time to run to CFO before it closes to get the sticker.
 Sounds risky, right?
 YES, IT IS!
 Up until now, I can still feel how exhausted I am on that day.